dm-rozi/app42_api/README.md

 A Rails API app for generating and rating posts using high-throughput concurrent seeds.

+## Out of scope
+No any auth logic.
+No frontend UI.
+No any CI/CD customization.

 ## Requirements

 - Ruby 3.4+
 - PostgreSQL
+- Rspec

 ## Setup